dynatrace-oss-contrib/telegraf/plugins/outputs/dynatrace/README.md

 *required*: `false`

-Setting this option to true skips TLS verification for testing or within local environments.
+Setting this option to true skips TLS verification for testing or when using self-signed certificates.

 ```toml
 insecure_skip_verify = false